Disconnect to Reconnect

 Healthy family relationships help all members of a family feel safe and connected to one another.
 When children receive love and support in a warm family environment, they are better able to take on the childhood tasks of exploring their world and learning new skills.

-Screens may provide entertainment or a basic lesson, however they cannot substitute real social and emotional connections
+Screens may provide entertainment or a basic lesson however they cannot substitute real social and emotional connections

-Teens and family relationships
+Teens and Family Relationships

 E – xercise

-Screen time keeps children seated for long stretches of time, which means it stops them from getting the physical activity they need.
-Children are not born with the habit to sit and watch screens; this is something they learn to do by watching and listening to others.
+Screen time keeps children seated for long stretches of time which means it stops them from getting the physical activity they need.
+Children need to be active every day to promote healthy growth and development.

-Kids who establish healthy lifestyle patterns at a young age will carry them –and their benefits – forward for the rest of their lives.
+Children who establish healthy lifestyle patterns at a young age will carry them –and their benefits – forward for the rest of their lives.

-Movement guidelines: 0-4 years
+Movement Guidelines: 0-4 years

-Movement guidelines: 5-17 years
+Movement Guidelines: 5-17 years

 C – ommunication

 From the time they are born, children start communicating.
 Very early in their lives, they learn to understand what you are saying and to make sounds of their own.
-They are beginning to develop speech and language skills that will help them make friends and learn to read, and later, to succeed at school and on into their teen and adulthood years.
+They are beginning to develop speech and language skills that will help them make friends, learn to read, and later, to succeed at school and on into their teen and adulthood years.

-Communication and your 4-5 year old
+Communication and Your 4-5 year Old

-Communication and your 6-12 year old
+Communication and Your 6-12 year Old

 L – imits

-Children are exposed to more screens than ever before, including televisions, computers, gaming consoles, smartphones and tablets.
+Children are exposed to more screens than ever before, including televisions, computers, gaming consoles, smartphones, and tablets.
+When thinking about how much time your child spends with screens, be sure to include all these different devices.

 Research shows that almost a third of Canadian children and teenagers aren’t getting enough sleep each night.
-Reserve the bedroom for sleeping only – keep cell phones, computers, televisions and video games out of the bedroom.
+Reserve the bedroom for sleeping only – keep cell phones, computers, televisions, and video games out of the bedroom.

 Be Media Smart – Tips for Parents